France wants customs controls in Irish Sea in post-Brexit talks

 “There must be controls in the Irish Sea”, France’s junior minister for European affairs Amelie de Montchalin told a hearing at French Senate.

-Northern Ireland shares a land border with its southern neighbor, the Republic of Ireland, which remains an EU member state.
+Northern Ireland shares a land border with its southern neighbour, the Republic of Ireland, which remains an EU member state.
 Britain left the EU on Jan.
-31.

-Reporting by Sudip Kar-Gupta; Writing by Matthieu Protard; Editing by Richard Lough
+31. (Reporting by Sudip Kar-Gupta; Writing by Matthieu Protard; Editing by Richard Lough)